-Recently one of my startup business clients asked me, “Does my LLC name have to match my business name or website name?
-Many entrepreneurs are confused about LLC names.
-To help you, I have compiled advice from attorneys and startup experts to answer your LLC name questions.
+People starting an LLC often ask questions such as “Does my LLC name have to match my business name or website name?” or “Do you have to put LLC in your business name.”
+The questions arise because the term, business name, has many meanings.
+To help you, we have compiled advice from attorneys and startup experts to answer your LLC name questions.

-Read on to learn if your LLC name needs to be included in your business name, what are the legal requirements for LLC names, and also if you should add your LLC name to your business cards or website.
+Read on to learn more about when your LLC name needs to be used, when and how to use a tradename, what are the legal requirements for LLC names, and if you should add your LLC name to your business cards or website.

 How to Name Your LLC: Legal Regulations & Rules